MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

     .. js:attribute:: args.matrix_update_callback

       Users can pass a callback function that will run anytime the matrix has been updated, for instance when filtering/un-filtering, cropping, etc.

+    .. js:attribute:: args.ini_expand

+      Initialize the visualization in 'expanded' mode where the sidebar is not visible.
+The sidebar can be shown by clicking the menu button on the top left of the visualization.

     .. js:attribute:: args.sidebar_width: